juherr/oioi-documentation/docs/calls/user_manage_subscription.rst

 .. highlight:: js

-.. _calls-userratingsubscription-docs:
+.. _calls-usermanagesubscription-docs:

-User Rating Subscription
+User Manage Subscription
 ========================

 With this request user can subscribe to one of available subscription plans or cancel already active subscription.